codecombat/codecombat/docs/PRODUCT_RULES.md

 - Immediately before the field-progress block, the field panel displays `MISSION XX - mission title`.
 - `MISSION XX` uses the same yellow eyebrow style as the main mission card.
 - The separator and mission title are white and use normal font weight.
-- The JavaScript editor has a styled vertical scrollbar harmonized with the game panels and remains easy to use with long programs.
+- The `Ctrl / ⌘ + Enter で実行` reminder is supporting text and uses a smaller font than the JavaScript panel title.
+- The interface uses the same blue scrollbar theme throughout the game, including the page, mission list, editor, syntax preview, reference panels and mini-quiz dialogs.
+- Scrollbar track, thumb, hover color and size are centralized through shared CSS custom properties.
 - Loop victory conditions appear inside the field-progress block before the progress track.

 ## Simplified pedagogical syntax preview